TMTecnologia/afiado/ARCHITECTURE.md

   - Excellent support for social login providers
 - Negative:
   - Some lock-in to Clerk's ecosystem
-  - Hard to onboard Enterprise customers with multiple sign-in and users with different roles
+  - Hard to onboard Enterprise customers with multiple sign-in methods and users with different roles
 - Mitigation Strategies:
-  - We can consider using [WorkOS](https://workos.com/) which has a Admin Portal and a more flexible role-based access control (RBAC)
+  - [WorkOS](https://workos.com/) has a Admin Portal and a more flexible role-based access control (RBAC)
-  - We can consider using [BetterAuth](https://better-auth.com/) which enables us to self-host and have more control over the user experience and the data we store about our users
+  - [BetterAuth](https://better-auth.com/) enables us to self-host and have more control over the user experience and the data we store about our users

 ### Backend: Convex